jennybc/scary-excel-stories/README.md

 Sobering things about Excel.
 People send me so many of these, I feel obligated to collect them in one place.

+**The focus is on bugs or dangerous behavior in Excel itself.** Not on human error, even if amplified by Excel.
+That is also tragic, but an entirely different matter.

 ### Mangling dates in a csv file it shouldn't touch

 Via [a tweet](https://twitter.com/margaretkosmala/status/750631497527226368) and [blog post](http://ecologybits.com/index.php/2016/07/06/beware-this-scary-thing-excel-can-do-to-your-data/) by Margaret Kosmala [\@margaretkosmala](https://twitter.com/margaretkosmala)